-Many of your clients may be asking you about CBD oil and for good reason.
+Many people are asking about CBD oil and for good reason.
 It’s enjoying a great deal of popularity because it has the unique characteristic of being both a natural and yet state-of-the-art ingredient for managing pain.
 CBD or Cannabidiol is a cannabis compound.
 While not new, CBD has over the past few years emerged as a therapeutic agent in a number of medical conditions.

 CBD Oil today

 CBD is either derived from industrial hemp plants or marijuana plants.
-However, unlike THC, the mind-altering ingredient found in cannabis, CBD is not mind-altering or habit-forming.
-It is absorbed through the skin where it binds to the body’s own CB2 receptors.
+However, unlike THC, CBD is not mind-altering or habit-forming.
+It is absorbed through the skin where it binds to the body’s own Cannabinoid-2 Receptors (CB2 receptors.), which play an important role in fighting inflammation.
 Once it connects with these receptors, CBD has a pain-relieving and anti-inflammatory effect on the body.

 Because of its potential for providing a cure for a range of health problems, estimates for the growth of CBD oil are very optimistic.
-A new report by cannabis/legal marijuana market analysts firm Hemp Business Journal projects that the CBD market will grow to $2.1 billion by 2020, an astronomical jump in value compared to last year's cannabidiol (CBD) market of $202 million.
+A 2018 report by cannabis/legal marijuana market analysts firm Hemp Business Journal projects that the CBD market will grow to $2.1 billion by 2020, an astronomical jump in value compared to earlier forecasts of the cannabidiol (CBD) market of $202 million.

 What is the legal status of CBD?